ymwjbxxq/aws-wrapper-service-example/README.md

 ### SOLUTION ###

-No matter what you will do, you will have some failure, so you should try to handle this failure somehow.
+No matter what you do, you will have some failure, so you should somehow handle this failure.
 In the code of this repository, you can find a basic retry scenario with a delay between requests and, hopefully, it is enough to get you started.

 ### WHAT IS MISSING ###